JuliaMath/Roots.jl/README.md

 * the number of function calls exceeds `maxfnevals`.

-If the algorithm stops and the relaxed convergence criteria is met, the suspected zero is returned.
+If the algorithm stops and the relaxed convergence criteria is met (this can be turned off), the suspected zero is returned.
 Otherwise an error is thrown indicating no convergence.
 To adjust the tolerances, `find_zero` accepts keyword arguments `atol`, `rtol`, `xatol`, and `xrtol`.

 The `Bisection` and `Roots.A42` methods are guaranteed to converge